Scientific Name

 Description

 Cheiridopsis denticulata is a succulent subshrub with opposite, one or two, sometimes three pairs of thick, fleshy leaves forming a gaping V, each leaf flaring to tip and unequally toothed.
-It grows up to 10 inches (25 cm) tall and 16 inches (40 cm) in diameter, forming a dense clump.
-The leaves are pale bluish-grey to silvery-white, never brownish, rarely green.
+It can grow up to 10 inches (25 cm) tall and 16 inches (40 cm) in diameter, forming a dense clump over time.
+The leaves are pale bluish-grey to silvery-white, never brownish, and rarely green.
 They are triangular in cross-section and taper to an acute tip with a tiny spine.

-The solitary flowers are pale yellow to cream or white with a rosy tinge, long- and sturdily-stalked, and appear in late winter, opening during the afternoon.
-The fruits are 12- to 20-locular capsules with whitish to brownish seeds.
+The solitary flowers are pale yellow to cream or white with a rosy tinge.
+They are long and sturdily stalked and appear in late winter, opening during the afternoon.
+The fruits are capsules with 12 to 20 locules and contain whitish to brownish seeds.

 Hardiness